C0PEP0D/otto/README.md

 ### Windows users

-While most of OTTO is platform-independent, we do not provide Windows support and several features are not available:
+While OTTO can run on all platforms, it has been developed for Unix-based systems and there are minor issues with Windows.

 1. Videos are not recorded by `visualize.py`.
 Frames are saved as images instead.
 2. Parallelization for `learn.py` and `evaluate.py` does not currently work,